ibm-cloud-docs/vmwaresolutions/vcenter/cloud_modern_bundle_orderinginstance.md

 1. Locate the on-premises activation key on the **Resources** page.
   1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
-  2. In the **vCenter Server Instances** table, review the **Type** column to locate the Single-node Trial for Migration and App Modernization instance and make note of the instance name.
+  2. In the **vCenter Server instances** table, review the **Type** column to locate the Single-node for Migration and App Modernization instance and make note of the instance name.
-  3. Scroll to the **On-premises HCX Instances** table and review the **Name** column to locate the instance that has the same name as the single-node instance that you ordered with the *-OnPrem* suffix.
+  3. Scroll to the **On-premises HCX licenses** table and review the **Name** column to locate the instance that has the same name as the single-node instance that you ordered with the *-OnPrem* suffix.
   4. Make note of the key in the **Activation key** field.
 2. Obtain the on-premises HCX Enterprise Manager Open Virtual Appliance (OVA) from the HCX Manager console.
   1. Connect to the HCX Cloud Console.
-    1. In the **vCenter Server Instances** table, click the Single-node Trial for Migration and App Modernization instance to view the instance details.
+    1. In the **vCenter Server instances** table, click the Single-node for Migration and App Modernization instance to view the instance details.
-    2. Under **Access Information**, locate and make note of the vCenter credentials.
+    2. Under **Access information**, locate and make note of the vCenter credentials.
     3. Click **Services** from the left navigation pane.
     4. On the **Services** page, click **HCX**.
     5. On the **HCX** details page, locate and make note of the **HCX Cloud IP**.